luau-lang/luau/rfcs/syntax-constant-variables.md

 This would introduce a new context-sensitive keyword, which complicates parsing and hurts readability in cases like `const const = foo` or `local const = foo`.

 The semantics of the proposed implementation may be confusing to people.
-Constants should be actual constants, but this syntax has to not be so strict as to be unusable in environments like Roblox.
+Constants should be actual constants, but Luau constants would have to not be so strict as to be unusable in environments like Roblox.
 This has lead to a design like the one proposed, where constants aren't necessarily constants and may in fact be mutable in the case of userdata or may have a state like coroutines.

 ## Alternatives